 3rd image (exhale stomach 2 beat) – relates to the reptilian-instinctive part of our brain.

 Examples of images:

 1st image of myself, sitting in front of a lake, in a white shirt.

 2nd image of myself, watching myself in the lake underwater, with one hand on the heart.

 3rd image of myself, sitting underwater, without a shirt.

 The “I” sitting in-front of the lake, is observing the “I” at the bottom of the lake.
-This creates as if a separation, between our logical thoughts, our emotions and our instincts.
-It allows us to better observe our thoughts from the outer.
+This creates as if a separation, between the logical the emotions and the instincts.
+It allows better observation of the thoughts from the outer.

-All three Logic-Feelings-Instincts are vital for our survival.
-In some case using our logic has great advantages, it is a slower process and requires efforts.
-In other cases, we may use our feelings and intuition.
-When we need to make a quick decision, we rely on our instincts.
+All three Logic-Feelings-Instincts are vital for survival.
+In some case using logic has great advantages but it is a slower process and requires efforts.
+Faster decisions may be made by relaying on feelings / intuition.
+The quickest decisions made, are those that relay on instincts.